Hajim5/KHU-Intellec-Refrigerator/README.md

 ## Conclusion and Future Work

-The **SmartFridge** project demonstrates the potential of using YOLOv5 for food item detection and recipe recommendation, integrating computer vision with practical applications in meal planning.
+The **Intellec Refrigerator** project demonstrates the potential of using YOLOv5 for food item detection and recipe recommendation, integrating computer vision with practical applications in meal planning.
 By leveraging a custom dataset and Roboflow for annotation, the system can detect and suggest recipes based on the available ingredients in a fridge, enhancing the cooking experience for users.

 ### Future Research:
 - **Improved Annotation Method**: Future research may focus on refining the annotation process, such as using polygonal annotations, to improve accuracy and make it applicable in more diverse settings.